 But banks also have to cope with mistakes and events that disrupt everyday business.
 They could include a failure to comply with regulations or losses caused by poor computer systems.
 These are known as operational risks.
 They can arise from inadequate internal processes and systems as well as from external events.

 Operational risk comes in different forms and its effects can last for many years.
-In 2018 we continued our ongoing work to strengthen those controls that manage our most material risks.
+In 2019 we continued to strengthen the controls that manage our most material risks.
 Among other measures, we:

 - Further enhanced our controls to help ensure that we know our customers, ask the right questions, monitor transactions and escalate concerns to detect, prevent and deter financial crime risk

 - Implemented a number of initiatives to raise our standards in relation to the conduct of our business

 - Increased monitoring and enhanced detective controls to manage fraud risks which arise from new technologies and new ways of banking